campanam/RatesTools/doc/pipeline_details.md

 The plotDPGQ process plots the DP and GQ information from pullDPGQ using [`plotDPGQ.R`](ruby_r_scripts.md#plotDPGQR).

 ## splitVCFs
 The splitVCFs process splits each VCF generated during the filterChr process by chromosome/contig name for parallelization of downstream processes using [`nextflow_split.rb`](ruby_r_scripts.md#nextflow_splitrb).
-The resulting VCFs are compressed using `gzip`.
+The resulting VCFs are compressed using `bgzip`.

 ## vcftoolsFilterSites
 The filterSites process filters the split VCF files from the splitVCFs process using VCFtools and the site filters provided in the config file (`vcftools --recode <site_filters>`).
 Set the vcftools_site_filters parameter to "NULL" to turn off this filter.
 The resulting VCFs are compressed using `bgzip` [11].